NileshDeshmukh09/Anakin_server_IRCTC/README.md

 - If the requested train is not found or doesn't have enough seats, the transaction is rolled back to undo any changes and keep data consistent.
 - After successfully updating seat availability and recording the booking, the transaction commits changes, ensuring data integrity and preventing issues from concurrent bookings on the same train.

+### SQL Queries are mentioned in database.sql Files

 # Thankyou for Checking Project